kuehbiko/kuehbiko/README.md

 - ⚡ Fun fact: ...
 -->
 ## 🙋 About Me
-Welcome to my GitHub!
-I am currently in an Data Analytics Traineeship!
-I am a Data Analytics trainee under IBF's TFIP Program.
+Hello, I'm E.Lim!
+I am currently in an Data Analytics Traineeship under IBF's TFIP Program!
 My background lies in physic/MIS reporting analytics and I'm starting a journey in the field of data science and analytics.
-My expertise lies in ETL, data analysis and data storytelling. \
+My expertise lies in ETL, data analysis and data storytelling.

 ✅ I have achieved my goal to land a full-time data analyst role by 2024! \
 ⬜ My next goal is to begin the OMSCS in 2025.